wbuchwalter/ng2-redux/README.md

 injector.

-Note the arrow function called `middleware`: this is what we can pass to the middlewares parameter when we initialize ngRedux in our top-level component.
-We use an arrow function to make sure that what we pass to ngRedux has a properly-bound function context.
+Note the arrow function called `middleware`: this is what we can pass to the middlewares parameter when we initialize `NgRedux` in our top-level component.
+We use an arrow function to make sure that what we pass to `NgRedux` has a properly-bound function context.

 ```typescript
 import { LogRemoteName } from './middleware/log-remote-name';